mavaddat/postman2mocha/README.md

 You can also translate individual collection or environment files with `node src collection <source> <dest>` and `node src environment <source> <dest>`.
 More information is available with `node src --help`.

 ## Contributing

-You can find out a bit more about the design [here](https://blog.automationlabs.io/a-tool-to-translate-postman-api-collections-into-mocha-chai-test-suites/).
+You can [find out a bit more about the design](ABOUT.md) on the about page.
 If you have any requests, suggestions or other feedback you can get hold of us at [info@automationlabs.io](info@automationlabs.io).